joshmorgan1000/UTKH/THEORY.md

 1. **Kinetic Motion:** Everything in the universe arises from light, which is the primordial form of kinetic energy.
 All other phenomena in the universe are manifestations of this energy in different patterns of motion.
 2. **Harmonic Resonance:** Stable systems form through resonance, where energy flows align into stable harmonic patterns, giving rise to phenomena such as gravity, mass, and quantum behavior.

-The theory’s key contributions include:
+The theory's key contributions include:
 - Reinterpreting light as a hyperdimensional oscillation.
 - Defining mass as a stable resonance of photon spheres labeled as kutons or kutonic systems.
 - Explaining gravity as a harmonic interaction rather than a force mediated by particles.